Accessibility Statement

 - simple, plain-language explanations in our learning materials.

 This statement was prepared by MA METHOD sp. z o.o. on the basis of a self-assessment.
-No formal third-party accessibility audit has been carried out.
+No formal third-party accessibility audit has been carried out, and this statement should not be read as a certification of conformity.
 The self-assessment is reviewed at least once per year (see §6).

 3. Limitations

 Some third-party components we rely on (Wix templates, embedded Zoom / Google Meet calls, Stripe Checkout) are outside our direct control.
-We engage with these providers to encourage continued conformance with EN 301 549 / WCAG 2.1 Level AA.
+We monitor the accessibility information made available by those providers and, where we have a practical choice, prefer configurations and alternatives that better support EN 301 549 / WCAG accessibility principles.

 4. Request accommodations or report a barrier